Welcome to Seals

 Exploration and investigationWe will work on the area of ‘Understanding the World’ and ‘Imagination and Expression’ such using everyday materials linked to our stories to explore, understand and represent our world - ideas, interests and fascinations ad exploring emotions linked to make believe situations or characters found in our stories.

 Motor skills development As well as our usual motor skills activities such as; Pencil control, hand eye co-ordination activities and puzzles, we will be exploring how to use switches for cause and effect.
-We will continue to work on our individual physio and SE plans alongside our motor skills too, including fine motor skills to develop independence (holding cup, cutlery, isolating fingers to point manipulate objects.)
-In P.E we will be using lights and lasers to move to, making up dances and using light up balls and balloons to play games to work together and interact with each other.
+We will continue to work on our individual physio and SE plans alongside our motor skills too, including fine motor skills to develop independence (holding cup, cutlery, isolating fingers to point manipulate objects.), we will also explore puzzles and activities which are linked to our topic such as ‘firefighter’ puzzles and games.
+In P.E we will be working on Multi skills, bouncing balls, throwing games, using bats and balls and working together in pairs and teams.

 Personal development/PSHEThis will be woven in through our weekly activities, exploring pupils individual PLG’s, aspirations and feelings.